quickhorn/SirSearchaLot/ReadMe.md

 ## Shortcomings

-My UI design skills are not incredible.
 I had hoped to spend more time on the UI, but ran short.
 The UI failures include poor error handling for the user.
-This is currently done with alerts, and really should take advantage of the Bootstrap errors.
+This is currently done with alerts, and should instead take advantage of the Bootstrap errors.

 The MVVM framework is using Knockout.js.
 I actually really like this framework, but I also understand it is not as popular as other front-end MVVM frameworks.
 However, I still find ANY MVVM framework is better than relying solely on event-driven UIs.

 The application does not currently log issues.

 The application doesn't account for searching by both a first AND last name.
-The requirements did not make this necessary, but I feel is something that could be improved.
+The requirements did not make this necessary, but I feel it is something that could be improved.

 ## Thanks